MysteryPancake/Houdini-Fun/README.md

 1. Voronoi Fracture with the initial points as the fracture points
 2. Find the center of each voronoi cell using Extract Centroid
-3. Voronoi Fracture with the centers as the fracture points
+3. Voronoi Fracture with those centers as the fracture points
 4. Repeat steps 2-3 until the spacing is relaxed enough

 <img src="./images/lloyd_relaxation.webp?raw=true" width="400">